msurdeanu/my-workflows-app/README.md

 ## TODOs

 - [ ] **Checkpoints**.
 Introduce the ability to reschedule a failing workflow from a specific moment in time.
-- [ ] **Debug mode**.
-Improve debugging experience for failing workflows to easily find the root cause of their failure.

 ## How does it work?